khenriks/mp3fs/README.md

 Authors
 -------

-This program is maintained by K. Henriksson, who is the primary author from 2008 to present.
+This fork with FFMPEG support is maintained by Norbert Schlia (nschlia@oblivion-software.de) since 2017.

-The original maintainer and author was David Collett from 2006 to 2008.
+Based on work by K. Henriksson (from 2008 to 2017) and the original author David Collett (from 2006 to 2008).

-Much thanks to him for his original work.
+Much thanks to them for the original work!

-FFMPEG support added 2017 by Norbert Schlia (nschlia@oblivion-software.de)

 License
 -------